Taebetta/Communicate-Data-Findings/README.md

 <hr>
-Below is the part of README.md submitted in this project
+Below is the part of README.md submitted for this project

 # (Go Bike Data Set)

 ## by (Tae Singhanart)